angular/angular/aio/content/guide/language-service.md

 "typescript-tsdk": "<path to your folder>/node_modules/typescript/lib"
 </code-example>

-This allows the Angular Language Service to provide diagnostics and completions in `.ts` files.
+This lets the Angular Language Service provide diagnostics and completions in `.ts` files.

 ### Eclipse IDE